jin0g/speed-logger/README.md

-# speed-logger
+# speedlogger
-SpeedLogger: A Python tool to monitor and log internet speeds.
+SpeedLogger: A Python tool to monitor and log internet speeds using WandB.